Leimij/IOT-project/README.md

 - "MQTTSN::Client<MQTTNetworkMbedOs, Countdown, MBED_CONF_MBED_MQTT_MAX_PACKET_SIZE, MBED_CONF_MBED_MQTT_MAX_CONNECTIONS> *clientSN;"
 <br>

-Additionally, in the folder called: ***
-We made other improvements.
+Additionally, in the folder called: *** (But I'll let you know when I find it We made other improvements.

-This version makes the text clearer and more concise.